Four Easy Ways to Listen

 About the Hosts

-Lucien lives in sunny San Marcos California, about 30 miles north of San Diego.
-He has been involved in the RC hobby since 1975, and is currently the owner of Innov8tive Designs, Inc. Lucien has been involved with electronics and computers for over 35 years, and holds 2 Electrical Engineering degrees, an ASEET degree from ITT Technical Institute, which he obtained in 1982, and a BSEE from the University of South Florida that was awarded in 1990.
+Lucien lives back in his home town of Monroe, Michigan, about 20 miles north of Toledo, Ohio.
+He has been involved in the RC hobby since 1975, and is currently the owner of Innov8tive Designs, Inc. Lucien has been involved with electronics and computers for over 40 years, and holds 2 Electrical Engineering degrees, an ASEET degree from ITT Technical Institute, which he obtained in 1982, and a BSEE from the University of South Florida that was awarded in 1990.
 He is also very interested in full-scale aircraft and holds a Commercial Multi-Engine pilots license, as well as Flight Instructor and Instrument Instructor certificates.

 After many years flying glow models, Lucien converted everything over to Electric powered models in 2005 and never looked back.
 He built several larger pusher prop jet models, and a bunch of sport models, and really enjoyed the freedom that electric power offered.
 In October of 2006, Lucien started Innov8tive Designs, and began importing and distributing Scorpion Motors and Speed Controllers.
 Since then, he has been very busy helping modelers around the world with electric power systems.